-Potential Mitigation Monitoring Responsible Entity Implementatio Cost and Source of

-Impacts Measures Parameter n Schedule Funds

-other

-structures in the

-project

-area

-Generation of Solid Wastes ·

-The solid Construction Presence of waste Contractors to Daily Included in the

-wastes that materials and segregation/ waste implement while the operations project cost

-may be stockpiles of soils bins LGU supervises the

-generated from the should be covered to reduce material No indiscriminately scattered solid Contractors

-constructio loss; waste Barangay Local

-n and Stockpiles, hadto Government Units

-rehabilitati lubricants, fuels, (BLGUs) Area

-on and other Coordinating Team

-activities materials should

-are the be located away

-following: (a) from steep slopes and water bodies;

-(a) constructio Avoid stockpiling

-n wastes any excess spoils;

-such as Excess excavated

-excess soils should be

-excavated disposed to

-earth (spoils), approved designated areas;

-discarded Domestic solid

-constructio wastes should be

-n properly

-materials, segregated in

-cement biodegradable,

-bags, wood, recyclable and non-

-steel, oils, biodegradable for

-fuels, and collection and

-other disposal to

-similar designated solid

-items; and waste disposal

-(b) municipal site; Prohibit open

-wastes burning and

-such as littering or

-food disposal of solid

-wastes, wastes into

-paper and plastic canals, rivers and other

-bottles. watercourses;

-Residual and

-Improper hazardous wastes

-solid waste such as oils, fuels,

-manageme and lubricants

-nt may result to: shall be disposed in

-odor and designated/approv

-vermin ed disposal sites;

-problems, and

-air Ensure that

-pollution, wastes are not

-risks to health and haphazardly dumped within the

-safety, project site and

-flow adjacent areas;

-obstruction and
+Potential Impacts Mitigation Measures Monitoring Parameter Responsible Entity Implementatio n Schedule Cost and Source of Funds other structures in the project area Generation of of Solid Wastes The solid wastes that may be generated from the construction and rehabilitati on activities are the following: (a) construction wastes such as excess excavated earth (spoils), discarded construction materials, cement bags, wood, steel, oils, fuels, and other similar items; and (b) municipal wastes such as food wastes, paper and plastic bottles.
+Improper solid waste management may result to: odor and vermin problems, air pollution, risks to health and safety, flow obstruction Construction materials and stockpiles of soils should be covered to reduce material loss; Stockpiles, lubricants, fuels, and other materials should be located away from steep slopes and water bodies; Avoid stockpiling any excess spoils; Excess excavated soils should be disposed to approved designated areas; Domestic solid wastes should be properly segregated in biodegradable, recyclable and non-biodegradable for collection and disposal to designated solid waste disposal site; Prohibit open burning and littering or disposal of solid wastes into canals, rivers and other watercourses; Residual and hazardous wastes such as oils, fuels, and lubricants shall be disposed in designated/approv ed disposal sites; and Ensure that wastes are not haphazardly dumped within the project site and adjacent areas; and Presence of waste segregation/ waste bins No indiscriminately scattered solid waste Contractors to implement while the LGU supervises the Contractors Barangay Local Government Units (BLGUs) Area Coordinating Team Daily operations Included in the project cost

 Potential Impacts Mitigation Measures Monitoring Parameter Responsible Entity Implementatio n Schedule Cost and Source of Funds of nearby watercours es and could negatively impact the landscape.
 Provision of waste bins in the construction area.
-Biological En ivironment Activities are located at the household and community levels.
+Biological En vironment Activities are located at the household and community levels.
 However, laying of distribution pipes, may result to: Cutting of trees, removal of vegetation s Prior acquisition of Tree Cutting Permit(TCP) Compliance with conditions in secured permits - Implementation of tree planting around the facility (at the school site) Compensatory plantation for trees lost at a rate of two trees for every cut (or based on local regulations in the project area).
 Avoid cutting/removal of giant or old trees and locally important trees (with religious importance) that may be situated near spring water sources.
-Presence of permit Compliance with conditions of TCP LGU or Contractor may apply for the permits Contractors to implement while the LGU supervises the Contractors Barangay Local Government Units (BLGUs) Area Coordinating Team Daily operations Permit acquisition cost, about: P2,000 xSPs = P , total one- time application, including meetings and follow ups, and compliance with condition on disposition of the cut trees (e.g. may be requested by LGU from the DENR for use in the school to be constructed) Occupationa I Health and Safety • To manage OHS risks, the subproject should prepare and strictly implement COP for OHS containing guidelines and measures on: use of appropriate PPE like hard hats, safety gloves, ear mufflers, closed shoes, face masks and provision of first- aid kit at the construction site; approved specific industry set of standards of devices and equipment for the workplace are used; Records and documentation on the number of accidents/incidents in the project area Contractor's project management and self-monitoring LGU/ Community- based monitoring Daily No additional ESMP cost and included in the project design
+Presence of permit Compliance with conditions of TCP LGU or Contractor may apply for the permits Contractors to implement while the LGU supervises the Contractors Barangay Local Government Units (BLGUs) Area Coordinating Team Daily operations Permit acquisition cost, about: P2,000 xSPs = P, total one-time application, including meetings and follow ups, and compliance with condition on disposition of the cut trees (e.g. may be requested by LGU from the DENR for use in the school to be constructed) Occupationa I Health and Safety Records and documentation on the number of accidents/incidents in the project area Contractor's project management and self-monitoring LGU/ Community-based monitoring Daily No additional ESMP cost and included in the project design